Sangarshanan/implementing-basic-concepts-and-algorithms/README.md

 Implementation of the some interesting concepts and algorithms to help understand them better

+## Bird is the word bot

+A-well-a bird bird bird, bird is the word

+A-well-a bird bird bird, well-a bird is the word

 ## K- means algorithm ##

 K means is an unsupervised machine learning algorithm that clusters similar points that are close in an n dimensional space